 Marcus: "If it took more than one shot, you weren't using a Jakobs!"

 One-Man Army: If you're playing solo.
 To get the "I Am Become Death" challenge you'll have to kill ten thousand enemies.

-The Only One Allowed to Defeat You: one of Scooter's quests he wants you to save Lucky from being killed by bandits so that Scooter can kill him later on for 'ruining his momma's girl parts' In the 3rd DLC he actually gets round to doing so, and threatens to bury you next to him if you don't treat his mom right.
+The Only One Allowed to Defeat You: In one of Scooter's quests, he wants you to save Lucky from being killed by bandits so that Scooter can kill him later on for 'ruining his momma's girl parts'.
+In the 3rd DLC, he actually gets around to doing so, and threatens to bury you next to him if you don't treat his mom right.

 Scooter: Don't act all surprised, I told you I was gonna do it!